 "The internship increased my employability by introducing me to other opportunities.
 Through the International Center for Terrorism Studies, for example, I was introduced to The Jerusalem Review of Near East Affairs where I've written articles about Middle Eastern politics," he said.

-Last summer, Carlos interned at the National Consortium for the Study of Terrorism and Responses to Terrorism in College Park, Maryland.
+Carlos has also interned at the National Consortium for the Study of Terrorism and Responses to Terrorism in College Park, Maryland.

 "I analyzed transcripts of terrorist propaganda videos produced by Al Qaeda and Al Qaeda affiliate groups.
 I looked at a variety of things such as the message of the video transcripts, the target audience, and the type of persuasive attempt used—rational or emotional," he said.